caltechlibrary/newt/README.md

 Newt came about when I realized that all I needed was a data router that could map a web browser request to the JSON API provided by PostgREST+Postgres and Pandoc running as a service.
 That setup could replace most of the applications I'd written for the last decade or two.
 It would fit most of the small web applications I had previously built in PHP or Python for my library.
 Generalizing the concept of simple data router for a data source and render engine also meant I had an easy integration point for most the institutional software we currently run in our library.
 So I wrote a data router to do just that.

-I demonstrated Newt concept to my colleagues with a prototype.
+I demonstrated the Newt concept to my colleagues with a prototype.
 The prototype talked to a JSON API provided by PostgREST+Postgres and used Pandoc running in server mode for a rendering engine.
 I got some polite supportive comments.
 No one was particularly excited by it.
 I demonstrated a prototype Newt at a my local SoCal Code4Lib group.
 There people were excited by PostgREST and Postgres and not so excited about data routing.
 This was discouraging.
 I thought I was barking up the wrong tree.
 Eventually I realized the ambivalence of the router was a type of success.
 Newt isn't exciting.
 Newt should never be exciting.
 It just routes data!
 You configure it and forget it.
 It just runs.

-The important take away was I had failed to appreceate how Newt successfully shifted the discussion from programming language frameworks, package management and build systems to to modeling data in SQL and using HTML5, CSS and JavaScript.
+The important take away was I had failed to appreceate how Newt successfully shifted the discussion from programming language frameworks, package management and build systems to to modeling data in SQL and using simpler HTML5, CSS and JavaScript for display.

 > Newt, a type of salamander, doesn't seek attention.
 It does its own thing.
 You only notice a salamander if you look carefully.

 ## System design choices

-When people have looked at the "Newt stack" they often have questions.
+Demonstrating the "Newt stack" has resulted in questions.
 I think I can address the big four.

 1. Why SQL?
-Why build your models with SQL?
+Why build your data models with SQL?
-2. Pandoc as template engine, why?
+2. Pandoc as rendering engine, why?
 3. Why YAML for configuration?
 4. How do I handle file uploads in my web application if I'm so focused on Postgres and SQL?

-To answer the first question I think SQL is unavoidable as a web developer.
+Here's my answer the first question.
+I think knowing at least some SQL is unavoidable as a web developer.
 While many have adopted an ORM[1] to generate SQL the models and manage data the resulting SQL is often far from ideal.
-This is true even after decades of ORM packages being built.
-But the real problem with ORM isn't inefficiency at all.
+This remains true in 2024 even though ORM implementations have been around decades.
+The real problem with the ORM approach isn't inefficiency at all.
 The real problem is it obscures the data model and that discourages data re-use.
 The ORM is a layer of abstraction on a system that itself is a set of abstractions already.
-You can skip it and avoid additional brittleness of tieing your data models to a single application version.
-Focus on SQL.
-Pickup more knowledge of SQL rather than adopting and learning your currently favorite ORM.
+I feel you can skip the extra layer, keep things simplier and avoid additional brittleness of tieing your data models to closely to a single application version.
+Focus on SQL to describe the data model and how to manage it.
 In 2024 SQL remains the common language to manage data in a database.
 Even for non-relational data this has become true[2].
 SQL may look ugly or quirky but it definately has legs and plans to stick around for a very long time.
 Let's embrace it!

-For libraries, archives and museums managing metadata about our collections is really critical.
-Ditching the ORM and focusing on SQL allows us to share with non-developer colleagues.
+For libraries, archives and museums managing metadata about our collections is critical.
+Ditching the ORM and focusing on SQL increases our ability to share techniques with non-developer colleagues.
 The simple act of teaching the SQL SELECT statement can be liberating for someone who has only curated data via a web form or spreadsheets.
 SQL is well suited to the approach of incremental learning.
 Learn as much as you need when you need it.

 The second question I run into is why Pandoc?
 Each of the programming languages I used over the three decades offer some of template language(s).
 Even PHP which started out as a template language has template languages and frameworks!
 In the meantime no common template systems has emerged[3] which is language agnostic and widely adopted.
 Inspite of that designing sites with templates remains a mainstay in web application development.
 If you're going to use a template language and engine, which one?
 Inventing a new one doesn't help situation.
 I want one that can function as a microservice standing on it's own.